 MEET JOHN MCMANUS

-Prior to moving to Dayton to pursue higher education, John worked in state and federal government in a number of capacities.
+Prior to moving from Memphis to Dayton to pursue higher education, John worked in state and federal government in a number of capacities.
+After graduating from college, John served as a White House Staff Assistant in the administration of President George W. Bush.
+He was assigned to the Executive Office of the President.
 He served as Legislative Liaison and Public Information Officer for Tennessee Governor Bill Haslam, advocating for more efficient human resource policies for state government.
-Additionally, John served as Regulatory and Publications Specialist for Tennessee Secretary of State Tre Hargett.
+Additionally, John served as a Regulatory and Publications Specialist for Tennessee Secretary of State Tre Hargett.
 In this role, John was responsible for regulatory assignments related to all of state government’s departments, agencies, boards, and commissions.

 John holds a Juris Doctor from the University of Dayton School of Law and a Bachelor of Arts in Political Science from the University of Memphis.
 He is married and resides in Centerville.